maldevel/intelspy/README.md

-# AutoScan
+# IntelSpy

-Perform automated network reconnaissance scans.
+Perform automated network reconnaissance scans to gather network intelligence.

-AutoScan is a network reconnaissance tool which performs automated enumeration of network services.

-AutoScan performs live hosts detection scans, port scans and services enumeration and detection scans.

-The tool will also launch further enumeration scans of those services using a number of different tools.
+AutoScan is a network intel spy tool which performs automated enumeration of network services.
+It performs live hosts detection scans, port scans, services enumeration scans, web content scans, brute-force, detailed off-line exploits searches and more.
+The tool will also launch further enumeration scans for each detected service using a number of different tools.

 ---